 1. Planning and Strategy for a Killer SEO Program

-Not identified in the above diagram was a comprehensive SEO audit to kickstart this whole process.
-It revealed numerous site errors and the lack of content depth.
-If you’re unsure where to begin, an SEO audit is essential because it gives you a map of what’s broken and what needs prioritized.
+Not identified in the above diagram was a comprehensive SEO audit to kickstart this SEO revitalization process.
+An audit revealed numerous site errors and insufficient content depth.
+If you’re unsure where to begin, an SEO audit is essential to map out what’s broken and what needs prioritizing.

-As we dove deeper into the site, we uncovered more technical SEO issues that had been silently impacting performance.
+As we delved deeper into the site, we uncovered additional technical SEO issues that had been silently impacting performance.
 The first was to address redirects.

 2. Let’s Fix Redirects (Part 1)

-Arguably, the biggest issue was the existence of multiple versions of the site:
+The biggest issue that we uncovered was the existence of four duplicate versions of their site:

 The issue?
-Search engines split the site’s SEO across multiple URLs.
-Pages weren’t consolidated under a single domain, which meant no one version received the full SEO value.
+Search engines split the site’s SEO across these URLs.
+Therefore, pages weren’t consolidated under a single domain, which meant no URL received the full SEO value.

 IPs, subdomains, HTTP, and trailing slash all point to https://domain.com